• Buy From Us

 Radical self-acceptance is based on the idea that suffering stems from one’s attachment to the pain rather than the pain itself.
 Based on Buddhism and Carl Rogers’ psychological paradigm, acceptance is the first step toward change.

-Radical self-acceptance is the ability to accept situations beyond your control without judging them, thereby reducing the suffering caused by them.
+Radical self-acceptance is accepting situations beyond your control without judging them, thereby reducing their suffering.

 The lack of judgment required for radical acceptance does not imply approval of the situation.
 Instead, it entails accepting reality for what it is and not becoming engrossed in an emotional reaction to that reality.